14 things that are obsolete in 21st century schools

 14. Standardized tests to measure the quality of education

 Looking at standardized tests to evaluate whether or not children are educated or not is the dumbest thing we can do and gives us a shallow view of learning.
 The outcomes, although moderately important, measure only a small part of what we want our kids to learn and by focusing on these exams we are narrowing the curriculum.
 Alfie Kohn even pointed out a statistically significant correlation between high grades on standardized tests and a shallow approach to learning.

-The world today and the needs of the society are completely different to what they used to be.
+The world today and the needs of society are completely different from what they used to be.
 We are not only training people to work locally but globally.
-With standardized test, like PISA, we are narrowing the curriculum, and all the OECD countries are teaching the same thing.
-Because of that we all produce the same kind of workers, outdated workers, to work in factories.
+With standardized tests, like PISA, we are narrowing the curriculum, and all the OECD countries are teaching the same thing.
+Because of that, we all produce the same kind of workers, outdated workers, to work in factories.
 People who can comply, behave and be like everybody else.

 In the global world today it is easy to outsource jobs to someone who is willing to do the same job, just as fast for less money.
 Therefore we need creative people that can do something else and think differently.

 Andreas Schleicher (2010) said: “Schools have to prepare students for jobs that have not yet been created, technologies that have not yet been invented and problems that we don’t know will arise.”

 Standardized education might have been the answer once but saying that it’s obsolete is putting it mildly and is only a way to try to repair the broken system.
 The results of those tests are, according to Daniel Pink (A Whole New Mind, 2005) in direct contradiction to the skills we need today.
 Those skills are for example design, story, symphony, empathy, play, and meaning.